nitad54448/Halbach/README.md

 * **Principle**: The magnet rotates continuously at a constant frequency (e.g., 0.5-2 Hz), producing a sinusoidal AC magnetic field.
 * **Signal Extraction**: This mode relies on a lock-in amplifier that uses the magnet's rotation as its reference frequency.
 The lock-in amplifier isolates this signal, rejecting DC offsets.
 * **Key Advantage**: The primary benefit is superior rejection of parasitic DC offset voltages, which is crucial for measuring low-mobility samples with very small Hall signals.

+  ---
+## Notes for users in the lab
+A standard sample mounted in a RT sample holder is available, do not dismount that sample!
+It is a 0.175 mm thick single side polished, p-type, Ga doped Germanium crystal with a stated nominal resistivity of 10 to 50 mOhm cm.
+It's measured resistivity with Keithley source 6220 and 2182 nanovoltmeter in delta mode gave 12.4 mOhm cm at 22°C. This corresponds to $7.63 \times 10^{-8 }\ \Omega \cdot \text{cm/Gauss}$, or $8.17 \times 10^{17} \ \text{cm}^{-3}$ (ref D. B. Cuttriss  the Bell System Technical Journal, vol 40, page 502, 1961).
+Use this sample as a reference for checking software, cables and instruments.